-Access has developed a PM plan for the dust collectors associated with this emission unit, and does regular PM.
+Access has developed a PM plan for the dust collectors associated with this emission unit and does regular Preventative Maintenance.
 Attached are records of the PM's, including weekly and monthly inspections of the dust collectors.
 AQD staff was able to observe the dust collectors during the inspection, and they appeared to be properly operating.
-The differential pressure for the three (3) dust collectors were 1.3" WC, 1.5" WC, and 3.3" WC.
-Dust Collector #3 was going through a cleaning cycle at the time of the inspection.
-The HEPA filters are changed approximately every 30 day, per the requirements set in the PM plan.
+The differential pressure for the three (3) dust collectors were 1.9" WC, 1.2" WC, and 4.1" WC.
+The HEPA filters are changed approximately every 30 day, per the requirements of the PM plan.